- 1 Summary

-Piracetam was first invented by the Romanian psychologist and chemist Dr. Corneliu E. Giurgea, over 50 years ago, with the purpose of creating a supplement that could enhance memory and the ability to learn.
+Piracetam was first invented by the Romanian psychologist and chemist Dr. Corneliu E. Giurgea, over 50 years ago, with the purpose of creating a compound that could enhance memory and the ability to learn.

 It is used medicinally in Europe, Russia, South America, and many other places to treat myoclonus; however, because of its nootropic effects, it is used off-label for many other applications.
 Some believe it can even be used to reverse the effects of Alzheimer’s disease or dementia in the elderly.
 There is even evidence that it can prevent brain damage caused by excessive alcohol intake or hypoxia.

 Benefits and Effects